rent-control-in-california

 California Cities with Rent Control

-A dozen of California’s cities impose rent control on landlords.
-Make sure you understand all the laws and restrictions before you invest or better yet, invest in more landlord-friendly markets.
+Now, what cities have rent control laws in California?
+The answer is: A dozen cities impose rent control on landlords.
+So, make sure you understand all the laws and restrictions before you invest or better yet, invest in more landlord-friendly markets.

 1. Berkeley